MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 ## Videos

 If an image is worth a thousand words, then a video is worth a thousand images.
 Videos are the most effective way to communicate the benefits of using your app.
 It will be placed in front of all your screenshots on the app details page.
-Make sure you talk about:
+Make sure you mention the following:

 * How your app works.
 * What can be achieved with your app.